DrSaaS/project-ansible/documentation11.md

 ---
-## Then I installed and configured Jenkins on the Jenkins-Ansible server
+## Then I installed and configured Ansible and Jenkins on the Jenkins-Ansible server
 ---

 #### Update the jenkins server